starcitizen42/starcitizen42.github.io/_posts/2023-06-11-the-triptaker-an-intriguing-possibility-for-star-citizen's-alien-week-2953.md

 ## The Triptaker: A Glimpse into Banu Craftsmanship

-The Triptaker, as described in the story, is a ship of approximately Constellation size, featuring a unique vertical-style docking port.
+The Triptaker, as described in the story, is a ship of approximately Constellation size, featuring a vertical-style docking port.
 This design choice creates an immersive climbing entrance experience into the main chamber, a departure from the conventional horizontal docking ports.

 Once inside, the Triptaker reveals its true grandeur.
 The main chamber is a testament to the intricate and detailed craftsmanship of the Banu.
 Bathed in warm lighting, the room showcases a patchwork of different materials and patterns along the curving, sweeping walls, culminating in a high pointed arch.
 The forward end of this chamber boasts a lavish table surrounded by thick cushions, creating an atmosphere of luxury and comfort.
 The chamber also houses a collection of small, rare items, hinting at the ship's potential for trade and display.

 ## Why the Triptaker Might Be Released Soon

-The recent release of detailed information about the Triptaker in the "A Gift from Baba Part 3" story suggests that the ship might be closer to release than we think.
-The Triptaker's medium size and the existing Banu assets from the Merchantman and Defender could potentially expedite its development, especially if the ship's design centers around a trading and display room.
+The recent release of information about the Triptaker in the "A Gift from Baba Part 3" story suggests that the ship might be closer to release than we think.
+The Triptaker's medium size and the existing Banu assets from the Merchantman and Defender could potentially expedite its development, especially if the ship's design centers around a trading and display room that use the majority of its space.

-In a recent live video, the developers hinted at the possibility of discussing the "Banu..." before being redirected to talk about the "Merchantman."
-This could be a subtle hint that another Banu ship is in the pipeline.
+In the [Star Citizen Live: Invictus All-Vehicles Roundtable](https://www.youtube.com/watch?v=LSM8kao5Q6k) , I just felt that they

 With several unannounced ships in the works, the Triptaker could very well be one of them.